mjsflames/c01w24-project-RxValidators/deliverable4/Tasks Assigned.md

   - List users
   - Remove user
 - Create test cases for the backend authentication functions
+- Create test cases for the backend prescription functions: create, get, search, list, and delete prescriptions
 - Support integration of database-related functions
 - Fix any last minute bugs and make the code consistent